 Another benefit to working with in-person educational interpreters is it allows teachers and students to build a rapport with the interpreter.
 Meeting in person provides teachers ample time to brief the interpreter on the situation.
 Developing a positive relationship will also increase the effectiveness of the interpretation session.

 Furthermore, when you find an interpreter that you “click” with, you have more of an opportunity to continue working with them.
-In-person interpreters help students of all ages feel more at ease.
+In-person interpreters help students and their families feel more at ease.

 In-person interpreters are available nationwide in a wide variety of spoken languages, including American Sign Language.
-Whether a deaf or hard-of-hearing student needs an ASL interpreter each day, or Spanish-speaking parents need an interpreter for an upcoming parent-teacher conference, professional interpreting services ensure all students receive an equal opportunity for participation in both education and in the school’s community.
+Whether a deaf or hard-of-hearing student needs an ASL interpreter each day, or Spanish-speaking parents need an interpreter for an upcoming parent-teacher conference, professional interpreting services are there to ensure all students receive an equal opportunity for participation in both education and in the school’s community.

-Without it, millions of children would have had no way to stay connected to their teachers and classmates.
-The biggest benefit of VRI, as you might imagine, is the ability for all parties to see the interpreter and vice versa.
-This speaks to the importance of non-verbal communication, which we discussed above.
-Another benefit of VRI is that it can be on-demand or pre-scheduled.
+Without VRI, millions of children would have had no way to stay connected to their teachers and classmates.
+The biggest benefit of VRI is the ability for all parties to see the interpreter and vice versa.
+This speaks to the importance of non-verbal communication, as discussed above.
+Another benefit of VRI is that it can be accessed on-demand or pre-scheduled.

-Moreover, VRI is convenient: There is no need for travel, and interpreters are typically connected and live on-screen in under 30 seconds.
-At iTi, we also offer outstanding security and encryption with our VRI services (encryption), which is extremely important when dealing with children.
+Moreover, VRI is convenient.
+There is no need for travel, and interpreters are typically connected and live on-screen in under 30 seconds.
+At iTi, we also offer outstanding security and encryption with our VRI services, which is especially important when communicating with children.
 We also offer VRI on almost every virtual platform.
-If you are still getting accustomed to this option, here is a helpful resource that covers everything you need to know about VRI.
+Here is a helpful resource that covers everything you need to know about VRI.

 Over-the-phone interpreting is a simple, convenient and cost-effective solution.
-This service is great for schools that need to call a student’s family to set up meetings such as a parent-teacher conference, psychology review, etc. There is no need to schedule an over-the-phone interpreter.
-Over-the-phone interpreting will be your saving grace in time-sensitive cases.
+This service is great for schools that need to call a student’s family to set up meetings such as a parent-teacher conference, psychology review, etc. There is no need to pre-schedule an over-the-phone interpreter.
+OPI interpreting will be your saving grace in time-sensitive cases.

-Clients need only to set up their telephonic account one time and then they are granted access to interpreters in over 250 languages.
-You are given an 800 number and a unique access code, which then connects you with an operator.
-You are then connected to the interpreter in less than 15 seconds.
+At iTi, clients need only to set up their telephonic account one time and then they are granted access to interpreters in over 250 languages.
+You will receive an 800 number and a unique access code, which then connects you with an operator.
+You are then connected to the interpreter in an average of less than 15 seconds.

-The advantage of speaking with an operator is that you don’t have to worry about automated menus malfunctioning and you can also describe the situation, so they can connect you with the best-suited interpreter.
+The advantage of speaking with a live operator is that you don’t have to navigate automated menus.
+You can describe the situation, so they can connect you with the best-suited interpreter.
 At iTi, our operators are familiar with many languages, and can also help if you are unsure of the language for which you need interpretation.